TinosNitso/AutoCove-Plugin/README.md

 - *Colors* option.
 The blue isn't accurate for PUSHDATA2 & PUSHDATA4.
 Adding serifs to default font is too difficult (BCH code differentiation).
 The assignment of colors can change in the future.
 Holding in space-bar with colors will max out a CPU processor.
 - **Hex** coloring, too!
 This increases CPU lag, which was barely noticeable for script-only colors.
 - Added **malleability** warning, along with P2PK & SLP warnings.
 Sender should use standard output (no OP_PUSHDATA), or else EC doesn't detect it.
 - Bug-fix for when a new wallet imports a *preturn...* and plugin tries to re-broadcast before wallet has had time to fully analyze history.
-Unfortunately a double-broadcast bug is still persisting, despite a couple lines of code I added.
 - **TabStopDistance** reduced to 4 chars.
-- EC should be **restarted** when updating via re-install.
 - SHA256 Checksum **000000**eab8901f17435840ff2a80367d035966f436219425741ec473625b71da (60 kH/s · 10s).

 v1.0.1: